Spring Commissioning by Michael Dunn …

 Before launch, install hull plugs if needed

-For sailboats, have clevis pins at the ready to save crane time
+For sailboats, have clevis pins ready to save crane time

 Install long bow and stern lines to control boat when lifting